Enforcement Summaries

 APHIS has a number of available options to resolve a case in which the evidence substantiates that an alleged violation has occurred.
 These options include issuing regulatory correspondence (such as an official warning) to the individuals or businesses involved in the alleged violation; offering to resolve the case through a stipulated penalty; and referring the case to the USDA Office of the General Counsel for formal administrative action before the USDA Office of Administrative Law Judges.

-In fiscal year 2022, APHIS Investigative and Enforcement Services issued 505 official warnings to individuals or businesses involved in cases in which the evidence substantiated that an alleged violation of an APHIS-administered statute or regulation occurred, but for which APHIS chose not to pursue a civil penalty or formal administrative action.
+In fiscal year 2023, APHIS Investigative and Enforcement Services issued 501 official warnings to individuals or businesses involved in cases in which the evidence substantiated that an alleged violation of an APHIS-administered statute or regulation occurred, but for which APHIS chose not to pursue a civil penalty or formal administrative action.
 An official warning or other regulatory correspondence is not a penalty, nor is it an enforcement action against an individual or business.
 Rather, the purpose of official warnings and other regulatory correspondence is to provide notice of the legal requirements and information to promote compliance with the law.
 Distribution of warning letters is shown in the following chart, categorized by program area.

 *Chart does not include settlement agreements for passenger baggage or regulated garbage cases that were handled as part of the expedited resolution programs.

-Distribution of the settlement agreements issued for alleged regulated garbage and passenger baggage violations is shown in the following two charts.
+Distribution of the settlement agreements issued for alleged regulated garbage and passenger baggage violations is shown in the two charts.

 For cases involving serious violations or for which regulatory correspondence or a stipulated penalty may not be appropriate, APHIS Investigative and Enforcement Services may refer the case to USDA’s Office of the General Counsel to initiate formal administrative action before the USDA Office of Administrative Law Judges and to seek civil penalties or other sanctions for alleged violations of APHIS statutes.